turbopape/milestones/CONTRIBUTING.md

 CONTRIBUTING
 ============

-There are many ways you can help the development of milestones:
+There are many ways with which you can help the development of milestones:

 - Add Graphical GANTT outputs, be they ASCII, or HTML !